mit-plv/kami/README.md

 ```
 $ cp $TOP/extraction/Ocaml/Proc.bsv $TOP/extraction/BluespecFrontEnd/fpgaConnectal
 $ cd $TOP/extraction/BluespecFrontEnd/fpgaConnectal
-$ make
+$ make build.vc707g2
 ```

 ### To change the benchmark being compiled
-Multithreaded benchmarks can be run on 2 cores by modifying the program bein executed in line 57.
-For instance, replacing IsaRv32PgmDekker1 and IsaRv32PgmDekker2 in line 57 in $TOP/extraction/Extraction.v to onIsaRv32PgmPeterson1 and IsaRv32PgmPeterson2, respectively, will run the 2-core version of Peterson's algorithm for incrementing counter.
+Multithreaded benchmarks can be run on 4 cores by modifying the program being executed in line 57.
+For instance, replacing _IsaRv32PgmMatMul*_ in line 57 in $TOP/extraction/Extraction.v to _IsaRv32PgmBanker*_, respectively, will run the 4-core version of the Banker example.

-In order to run the single-threaded programs, Extraction.v file has to be changed considerably.
-First, line 21 denotes lg of the number of cores.
-That should be changed to 0 for single-threaded programs.
-Then, the list in line 57 should contain just one element among the following:
-IsaRv32PgmGcd, IsaRv32PgmFact, IsaRv32PgmBsort or IsaRv32PgmHanoi.

-Then redo all the instructions from the beginning to execute the new benchmark.
+See the list of benchmarks (directly converted from C code), which are shown in $TOP/examples/IsaRv32PgmExt.v.

 ### To add a new benchmark
 `$ cd $TOP/example/isa_rv32`

 Here are the steps following that:
-1) Write the C code that you want to compile into Kami (1 program for each core).
+1) Write the C code that you want to compile into Kami (one program for each core).
 2) Compile the C code (say test.c) into an assembly code using the RISC-V gcc compiler as follows (assuming risc-v GCC is in your path):
 ```